samuel-adu/samuel-adu/README.md

 *   🌍  I'm based in Birmingham, United Kingdom
 *   🖥️  Checkout my portfolio at [www.samueladu.dev](http://www.samueladu.dev)
-*   🧠  I'm currently learning Advance React Patterns and Testing in React
+*   🧠  I'm currently learning Advance React Patterns and Testing
 *   🤝  I’m open to Frontend Developer roles that are either remote or based in the UK
 *   ✉️  You can contact me via email at [samueladu.dev@gmail.com](mailto:samueladu.dev@gmail.com)